Hitachi ID Password Manager network architecture

 library or exit may capture such changes and initiate transparent

-- Users may call an IVR system with a telephone and be authenticated
+- Users may make a voice phone call to an IVR system

 - Password Manager

 connects to most target systems using their native APIs

 and protocols and thus requires no software to be installed locally on

 - Local agents are provided for Unix/Linux servers and z/OS

 mainframes.
 A local agent is recommended for z/OS -- on Unix/Linux

 it's only included in case there is no SSHD.
 Use of these agents

 improves transaction security, speed and concurrency.